NC State Extension

 Foliar fronds: fertile, long, branching, up to 4 feet long, green, bluish-green, or gray-green, flat, bear spore cases on the underside of the fronds, and can be antler-shaped, fan-shaped, or elephant ear-shaped

 Plants of this genus are quite popular and more readily available commercially.
-They typically are used in hanging baskets or mounted on boards that hang on the wall as an ornamental.
+They are used in hanging baskets or mounted on boards that hang on the wall as an ornamental.
 Remember that these plants require bright, indirect light, warm temperatures, and high humidity to thrive.
-Proper placement is essential in order for these plants to grow and thrive.
-Bathrooms or kitchens should be considered as areas for increased humidity.
+Proper placement is essential for these plants to grow and thrive.
+Bathrooms or kitchens are areas that usually have increased humidity.

-Insects, Diseases, and Other Plant Problems: Monitor of mealybugs, aphids, and scale insects.
-These plants are sensitive to overwatering as well as underwatering.
+Insects, Diseases, and Other Plant Problems: Monitor for mealybugs, aphids, and scale insects.
+These plants are sensitive to overwatering and underwatering.
 Overwatering causes root rot.
 Direct light can cause bleaching or blotching on the fronds.

 See this plant in the following landscape: